maximemulder/clam/README.md

 You can build this project on Linux using Dune !

-Bimply enter `dune build` to build to build the project or `dun exec clam filename.clam` to run the project with the code file `filename.clam` as an input.
+Simply enter `dune build` to build to build the project or `dune exec clam filename.clam` to run the project with the code file `filename.clam` as an input.

 # Features